 The Action Center provides a central location for information being shared by various apps in your computer.
-These notifications can be varied, from news alerts from your News app to updates from Windows.
+These notifications can be varied, from news alerts from your News app to updates from Windows 10.

 The Action Center is accessed by clicking the Notification button in the notification area.
-It only appears when there are notifications to share.